louismullie/bind-it/README.md

 **About**

-BindIt is a very simple tool that allows to make Ruby bindings to Java packages that work both on JRuby and MRI platforms.
-It provides a simplified interface to load JARs and Java classes, and allows logging of JVM output to a text file.
+BindIt is a tool that allows to build platform-agnostic Ruby wrappers for JAVA code.
+The resulting bindings will work both on the JRuby and MRI platforms.
+On the MRI platform, BindIt uses the Ruby-Java-Bridge (Rjb) to access Java objects.

-BindIt uses the Ruby-Java-Bridge (Rjb) to access Java objects.
-It runs on Ruby 1.9.2 and 1.9.3.
+BindIt is tested on MRI Ruby 1.9.2 and 1.9.3, as well as JRuby 1.7.1.

 **Installing**